 Espy Post Hours: Ongoing tours on Saturdays between 11:00am and 3:00pm.
 Free and open to the public.
 Call for weekday appointments.

-The Capt.
-Thomas Espy Post 153 of the Grand Army of the Republic served local Civil War veterans for over 54 years and is the best preserved and most intact GAR post in the United States.
+The Captain Thomas Espy Post 153 of the Grand Army of the Republic served local Civil War veterans for over 54 years and is the best preserved and most intact GAR post in the United States.
 For school, scout, group or family tours contact Diane Klinefelter, Curator 412-276-3456, x9.

 Annual Civil War Living History Day April 8, 2017

 Lectures, re-enactors, book sale, tours of Chartiers Cemetery and an evening concert by “Fern Hollow.”
 For information contact Diane Klinefelter, 412-276-3456, x9.
 Click here for details of our April 8 Itinerary.